AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-users.md

 ## Remove yourself from a community

 Use this procedure to remove yourself from a community.
 When you leave a community, you will no longer be able to access the community or its data.

-Any user can perform this procedure.
+**Note:** Community Administrators cannot remove themselves from the community.

 To remove yourself from a community, follow these steps: